alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ### Closure of Devices

-2E2ESM solutions **MUST** provide each participant entity with means to review or delete any or all clients or devices that can access their message PCASM.
+2E2ESM solutions **MUST** provide each participant entity with means to review or revoke access for clients or devices that can access their message PCASM.

 ### Notification and Awareness

-E2ESM solutions **MUST** provide each participant entity with notifications or a complete history of all changes to the set of any or all clients or devices that can access their message PCASM.
+E2ESM solutions **MUST** provide each participant entity with notifications or complete logs of changes to the set of clients or devices that can access their message PCASM.

 # Definitions